UnitTestStudio/unlearning/README.md

 - tokens_input_path: Path to the input tokens file.
 - labels_input_path: Path to the input labels file.
 - target_label: The target label for probing.
-- activations_label: Label for the activations.
+- activations_label: A label for the activations file, used to name the pruned and retrained model
-- prune_ratio: Ratio of neurons to prune.
+- prune_ratio: The percentage of neurons in the model to prune.

 Retraining
 - train_dataset_path: Path to the training dataset.